Flaxmurt/ZipPy/README.txt

 USAGE
 --------------------

-Easy Method (run_zipper.bat):
+Easy Method (run_zippy.bat):
-Drag a folder onto the run_zipper.bat file.
-Enter the number of files per archive when prompted.
-Archives will be saved in a new "_archives_[folder_name]" folder created next to the script.
+Drag a folder onto the run_zippy.bat file.
+You will be prompted to choose an archiving mode and configure the relevant settings.
+Archives will be saved in a new "archives[folder_name]" folder created next to the script.
+1. Context Mode: Groups files by type, combines their text into large .txt files, and then zips those text files.
+2. Direct Mode: Zips your original files directly into archives, preserving the folder structure.

 Advanced Method (Command Line):
+The script supports two modes ('direct' and 'context') controlled via arguments.
-Use the format: python zippy.py [folder_path] -s [size] -o [output_path] Run "python zippy.py -h" for details on all options.
+Use the format: python zippy.py [folder_path] --mode [mode] [options] Run "python zippy.py -h" for details on all options.

 --------------------
 CONFIGURATION
 --------------------

-- To change default settings (files per archive, etc.), edit the variables at the top of the run_zipper.bat file.
+- To change default settings (files per archive, etc.), edit the variables at the top of the run_zippy.bat file.

 - To exclude more file types, add their extensions to the EXCLUDED_EXTENSIONS set inside the zippy.py script.